 Finally, your ethnicity can influence how quickly your body processes Xanax and other drugs.
 People of Asian descent process the drug less efficiently, for example.
 Their detection windows are much longer than people of European, African, or Latin-American descent.

-If you have a urine drug test coming up, be aware that Xanax will show up on the test results.
+If you have a urine test coming up, be aware that Xanax will show up on the test results.

-How long can Xanax be detected in urine drug tests?
+How long can Xanax be detected in urine tests?
 Even if your dosages are relatively small, it can stay in your urine for at least a few days.
 Heavy users of Xanax may experience positive test results for ingestion up to ten days before the test.

 If you or a loved one have a problem using Xanax, seek professional treatment as soon as possible.
 While Xanax is considered safer than illicit drugs like heroin and cocaine, it is still highly addictive and can have long-term health consequences.